Antonio-Martinez-Sanchez/Thinkful-Final-Capstone-Python/README.md

 1. Hypothesis testing: z-test

-I want to examine whether there is a significant difference in the proportion of US Mass Shootings from before and after 1992.
+In this scenario, I want to examine whether there is a significant difference in the proportion of US Mass Shootings from before and after 1992.

 Ho: p1 - p2 = 0
 Ha: p1 - p2 ≠ 0